JarvisPrestidge/HNScraper/README.md

 ##### Python

-If you do not have Python installed please make sure you do so.
+If you do not have Python installed please make sure you do.
 The version required to run this is `2.7`.

 [Installing Python from Scratch](https://wiki.python.org/moin/BeginnersGuide/Download)

-After you have done so please verify your version of Python installed via Command Line.
+After you have Python (2.7) installed please verify your version of Python installed via Command Line.
 Please run the following:
 ```
 python -V
 ```
-For example, when I do so `stdout` produces:
+For example, when I run this `stdout` produces:
 ```
 Python 2.7.10
 ```
 This is a compatible version.
-The reason for choosing `Python 2` was due to my own experience level.
+The reason for choosing `Python 2` was due to my own preference.
 There are notable improvements in `Python 3` but since this is a small development exercise, the implications of this choice are negligible.

 ##### Modules Required